Friday

 For GOD and my Country UG...

 BIO: ELIZABETH NDEZO DRAMANI [National ID: Liza Dramani expires in November 2024] (Arrived 1947, Departed 2022) was a Ugandan teacher, banker, farmer, crafts artisan, decorator and businesswoman; I addressed her as "Ma(mi)".
 She was the daughter of Reverend Onesimus Banito (from Ayivu Clan) and Oripa Airu (from Maracha) who had 12 children in Aliba Ojepi (Aroi Subcounty).
 Liza meanwhile had 7 descendants plus about six grandchildren at the time of her departure and was a very active, "humble, trustworthy" member (Treasurer) of Mothers Union in Arua.
 She forced me to improve my "poor handwriting" in Jinja during the early 90s, praised my football and drawing skills plus mentored me to use bigger brushes (especially 4 inch) for painting walls to reduce time spent; she used to do painting while younger plus played sports like netball.
 Her encouragement combined with the carpentry instructions taught by my father benefitted my Art practice.
 She also sold cassava flour from near Emmanuel Cathedrel.
 I learnt about sewing stretchrings from her; Liza would task me to draw flowers on pieces of paper for carbontracing onto furniture cloth-mats she made or paint wedding decoration items.
 She made handicrafts like doormats, zukulu holders, etc from sisal or threads plus was a wool crotcheter.
 She also sold drug envelopes to clinics.
 Although the "Rumble in the Jungle" happened in 1974, six years before she became a refugee in Zaire, my mother would sing to me some of the music Zaireans composed for Muhammad Ali.
 Her memory remained sharp even in her 70s.
 She also knew a lot of Lugbara Anglican Church hymns.
 Around 1965, mother studied at Giova and Nyangilia P7 School before joining Arua Technical Teachers College (1966-9) where she qualified as a Grade 2 teacher.
 Liza worked at Nyantonzi Primary School Masindi (1970-1), Katobi Airforce Primary School (1972-4), Naguru Katale Primary School (1975-7) and Spire Road Primary School in Jinja (1979-1980).
 Due to the 1979 Liberation War that ousted the Lugbara-Kakwa President Idi Amin, she had to flee to Ojapi and taught at Ojapi Primary School (whose badge my father designed: We Climb For Success!).
 Then she went to exile in Congo with her children before joining her husband in Jinja around 1981.
 From the following year up to 1995 when she left Jinja permanently for Kampala, she was a Note Examiner at Bank of Uganda.
 It's my mum who taught me how to fill in bankslips.
 My lovely mother was retired from public service for medical reasons (Thinking about her sickness once brought tears to my eyes: Why couldn't she heal in Jinja?), carried out business in KLA (helped her during school holidays) before moving to continue with my father in Arua from 2001 up to her departure from Earth due to ulcers and colon cancer treatment.
-Liza's earthly temple of GOD is resting in Ojapi Village (Maracha).
+Liza's earthly temple of GOD is resting in Baria Village, Ulupi (formerly Ojapi) Parish (Maracha).
 She usually told me I was famous for football in our Spire Road hood but didn't understand what happened to me; I basically acquired new dreams.
 One incident I will never forget my mother for was when I got a terrible fever in P5; a bodarider was called to cycle me home for 200 UgX before lessons ended.
 I sat outside waiting for her to return from work with the keys; I was shivering like an earthquake (literally gritting my teeth) but she went ahead to cool my skin with a damp cloth which she kept soaking in a basin of cool water.
 The weather was humid-cold but she insisted until we saw a doctor in the night.
 Six years later (during S4), I read something in a Biology book about how high temperature is not good for "enzymes" and my respect for my mother doubled.
 I even apologised to her for all the wrong I may have done or said as I travelled back and forth between West Nile and Bantuland.
 Before leaving Kampala in December 2013, she visited me and I couldn't hold back tears begging her never to say that I "do not want to listen" to her; felt death approaching like a curse but implored it one day to go away in the mid-2010s as if it was sitted on a sofa.
 Ma used to tell me I was the Cheekiest (Most Disrespectful) of all her kids; I moved to Arua to spend my final decade close to her and wished for her blessing every Saturday morning.
 As a crafts maker herself, I guess I got some Art genes from her.
 She taught me how to mingle enyasa [Lugbara cassava bread] during P7 vacation and I dedicated the Wikipedia article for "Lugbara cuisine" to her after answering many of my questions about various dishes.
 The best thing I credit my mother for nonetheless is talking to me about the biblical GOD, taking me to Anglican churches and leading by example; she never took me to any witchdoctor, shaman nor spiritist.

 My hardworking mother taught me how to dig; I'd create the depressions where she would sow seeds (maize, beans and groundnuts).
 She also showed me how to plant onions and bananas.
 We also reared chicken, turkeys, goats, pigs, rabbits, etc and when she needed info from the internet, she would ask me to research for her and make a writeup; I gave no excuses...